Luannadc/html-css-js-Notes/README.md

     - [JavaScript FUNCTION](JavaScript.md/JS-Function.md)

 # 🌐
-Feel free to use these notes to help with your studies. <br>
+Feel free to use these notes to help with your studies and projects. <br>

 <b>I am currently updating the repository with new study notes.</b>